microsoft/FabricRTIWorkshop/docs/workshop.md

 # Introduction
 Suppose you own an e-commerce website selling bike accessories.
 You have millions of visitors a month, you want to analyze the website traffic, consumer patterns and predict sales.
-This workshop will walk you through the process of building an end-to-end Real time Analytics Solution in MS Fabric, using the medallion architecture, for your e-commerce website.
+This workshop will walk you through the process of building an end-to-end Real Time Intelligence Solution in MS Fabric, using the medallion architecture, for your e-commerce website.

 You will learn how to:
-* Build a medallion architecture in MS Fabric Real time analytics
+* Build a medallion architecture in MS Fabric Real Time Intelligence
 * Use Fabric data pipelines for copying data from an operational DB (SQL server with Adventure works sample data)
-* Stream events and ingest them into MS Fabric RTA (Real time analytics) using EventStream
+* Stream events and ingest them into MS Fabric RTA (Real Time Intelligence) using EventStream
-* Create data transformations in Fabric RTA (Real time analytics)
+* Create data transformations in Fabric RTA (Real Time Intelligence)
-* Create reports for real time visualizations using RTA (Real time analytics) dashboards
+* Create reports for real time visualizations using RTA (Real Time Intelligence) dashboards

 All the code in this tutorial can be found here:
 [Building a Medallion Architecture on Fabric Real Time Intelligence](<https://github.com/microsoft/FabricRTA-Retail/>)